maths/stack-web/website_files/CaseStudies/2024/Custom_libraries.md

 Predicates are exceptionally useful little tools to use in PRTs or inside larger routines to avoid unwanted error messages.
 There are not many Maxima-native predicates to do with linear algebra outside of `matrixp`, `zeromatrixp` and `blockmatrixp`, and there are many properties of matrices we may want to check.
 There are many predicates here that teachers can use to quickly check properties of student answers, or that they can use to filter out answers of unexpected form.

-There are also a handful of comparison functions that test some sort of equivalence between a teacher's answer and a student't answer.
+There are also a handful of comparison functions that test some sort of equivalence between a teacher's answer and a student's answer.
 These are mostly to do with equivalence of subspaces and linear independence, as algebraic equivalence is too restrictive to test these properties.

 #### 3. Useful functions for manipulating matrices, collections of vectors, or algebraic expressions containing vectors.